isomerpages/psd-psw/_exclusives-2022/Exclusives 2022/Sports & Family Day.md

 The Sports & Family Day is organised by the Civil Service Club and will make a comeback this year after a two-year hiatus.
 The event aims at promoting a healthy lifestyle and fostering camaraderie amongst public service officers.

-The event will be held at Bay East Garden (11 Rhu Cross) on 30 July 2022.
+The event will be held at Bay East Garden  on 30 July 2022.

-The activities include Inter-Agency sporting events, such as a Public Service Telematch and an Amazing Race, sports try-outs for officers to try their hand in, and a host of family and fringe activities to engage all participants and promote family bonding.
+The activities include Inter-Agency sporting events, such as a Public Service Telematch and Public Service Explorer Challenge, sports try-outs for officers to try their hand in, and a host of family and fringe activities to engage all participants and promote family bonding.
 Participation is FREE!

 ![](/images/PSW_sportsnfamily_poster.png)

-<p style="font-size:17px"><b>
 • Date: Sat, 30 Jul '22 <br>
-• Venue: Bay East Garden (11 Rhu Cross)<br>
+• Venue: Bay East Garden<br>
 • Time: 7.30am - 1pm<br>
 • Register now before 3 Jul:</b>
 <a href="https://go.gov.sg/ps-sports-family-day">https://go.gov.sg/ps-sports-family-day</a> <br>